-High Impedance: The input resistance of the amplifier is $10^{10} \Omega$.
+High Impedance: The input resistance of the amplifier is $>10^8 \Omega$.
 This may be useful when high resistance probes are used as the input.
+The downside is increased noise, especially prevalent at high gain values.

-Low Noise: This input resistance of the amplifier is $100~\text{K}\Omega$ and the input bias current is typically 3 μA .
-At Gains > 100, the noise is slightly reduced with this setting.
+Low Noise: This input resistance of the amplifier is 100 K Ω and the input bias current is typically 3 μ A. At Gains > 100, the noise is slightly reduced with this setting.